RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/49-EPH.md

 <sup>25</sup> Wherefore putting away lying, speak every man truth with his neighbour: for we are members one of another.
 <sup>26</sup> Be ye angry, and sin not: let not the sun go down upon your wrath:
 <sup>27</sup> Neither give place to the devil.
-<sup>28</sup> Let him that stole steal no more: but rather let him labour, working with [his] hands the thing which is good, that he may have to give to him that needeth .
+<sup>28</sup> Let him that stole steal no more: but rather let him labour, working with [his] hands the thing which is good, that he may have to give to him that needeth.
 <sup>29</sup> Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers.
 <sup>30</sup> And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.
 <sup>31</sup> Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice:
-<sup>32</sup> And be ye kind one to another , tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.
+<sup>32</sup> And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.
 ## Chapter 5

 <sup>1</sup> Be ye therefore followers of God, as dear children;
 <sup>2</sup> And walk in love, as Christ also hath loved us, and hath given himself for us an offering and a sacrifice to God for a sweetsmelling savour.
 <sup>3</sup> But fornication, and all uncleanness, or covetousness, let it not be once named among you, as becometh saints;
 <sup>4</sup> Neither filthiness, nor foolish talking, nor jesting, which are not convenient: but rather giving of thanks.
-<sup>5</sup> For this ye know , that no whoremonger, nor unclean person, nor covetous man, who is an idolater, hath any inheritance in the kingdom of Christ and of God.
+<sup>5</sup> For this ye know, that no whoremonger, nor unclean person, nor covetous man, who is an idolater, hath any inheritance in the kingdom of Christ and of God.
 <sup>6</sup> Let no man deceive you with vain words: for because of these things cometh the wrath of God upon the children of disobedience.
 <sup>7</sup> Be not ye therefore partakers with them.
 <sup>8</sup> For ye were sometimes darkness, but now [are ye] light in the Lord: walk as children of light: